-To enroll the child from birth if the child qualifies as an eligible dependent, completed enrollment information and any required premiums may be required.
-Contact the Group within 60 days following birth.
+Newborn children are covered automatically for the first 3 weeks from birth when the mother is eligible to receive obstetrical care benefits under this plan.
+To extend the child's coverage beyond the 3-week period or to enroll the child from birth if the child qualifies as an eligible dependent a completed enrollment application may be required.
+Please contact the Group for more information.
+We must receive the enrollment application from the Group within 60 days following birth.
 Coverage becomes effective from the date of birth.
-If we don't receive the enrollment information within 60 days of birth, see the Open Enrollment provision.
+If we don't receive the enrollment application within 60 days of birth, see the Open Enrollment provision.